e-macro/NoteHub/README.md

 ## 📖 About

-This project is an educational web application designed to practice modern frontend development techniques.
-It features a complete authentication flow, profile management, and CRUD operations for notes.
-The state management is handled efficiently using **Zustand**, while server-state synchronization is powered by **TanStack Query**.
+A note-taking application with authentication, profile management, and full CRUD operations for notes.
+Client state is handled with **Zustand**, while server-state synchronization and caching are powered by **TanStack Query**.

 ## ✨ Features